BHAVEN1234/PepAMC-Peptide-Antimicrobial-Classifier-/Code/README.md

 saga_fs.plot_fitness_over_generations()
 saga_fs.plot_heatmap(saga_fs.best_individual, [f"Feature_{i}" for i in range(X.shape[1])])
 ```

-This script provides a systematic approach to evaluating baseline models across multiple datasets.
-Below is a breakdown of its components:

 ### 1. Dataset Handling

 The `datasets` list contains popular datasets loaded either via `sklearn` or `OpenML`.
 Each dataset is processed with error handling to ensure compatibility.